ameenkhan07/PPRT/README.md

-# PPRT
-Minor Project , Data Mining on historical Twitter Data
+# Prediction of Riots using Twitter
+Minor Project,
+Department of Computer Engineering,
+Jamia Millia Islamia